MoSaleh428/Cyber-Talents-Competetions/Web Security CTF 2020/README.md

 It was OS command injection worked

-I changed its value to `1605975420;echo hello;` , also I changed the length value *which is the length of the parameter value string* from 22 to not get server error, encoded it and send again
+I changed its value to `1605975420;echo hello;` , also I changed the length value *which is the length of the parameter value string* from 11 to 22 to not get server error, encoded the new php serialized object and send again

 And it worked